SushanthJA/dog-vision/README.md

 ## Problem

-Identifying the breed of a dog given the image of a dog.
+Identifying the breed of a dog given the image of the dog.

 ## Data